 .cpp file itself if the analysis is run on it, or a random

 .cpp file which includes the header when the analysis is performed on a header file.
-Alternatively, you can use the Clang-Tidy config setting on the page of ReSharper options (Alt+R,,O) to pass a string with custom configuration to Clang-Tidy via the
+Alternatively, you can select the Use a specific clang-tidy configuration file setting on the page of ReSharper options (Alt+R,,O) to specify the location of configuration file.

--checks command line option is used to pass the list of enabled checks to Clang-Tidy, which then gets appended to the value of the checks option read from the Clang-Tidy config.
+-checks command line option of the Clang-Tidy binary is used to pass the list of enabled checks, which then gets appended to the value of the checks option read from the Clang-Tidy config.
 To construct the

 -checks argument, ReSharper takes the value of the List of enabled/disabled Clang-Tidy checks setting on the page of ReSharper options (Alt+R,,O) and appends to it the names of checks which are turned off on the options page.

-By default, ReSharper uses built-in binary of Clang-tidy 8.
-You can make ReSharper use any other Clang-tidy binary (version 7 or above).
-To do so, specify its path under Use external clang-tidy on the page of ReSharper options (Alt+R,,O).
+By default, ReSharper uses built-in binary of Clang-Tidy 9.
+You can make ReSharper use any other Clang-Tidy binary (version 7 or later).
+To do so, you have two additional options on the page of ReSharper options (Alt+R,,O):